Akis32/GEE_Wildfire_Impact_app/README.md

 The workflow to run the visualization model:

 - **Step 1:** Define the country you are interested to calculate the wildfire impact from the dropdown list
 - **Step 2:** Define the post-fire image collecton period.
 This the time period that the model will use to extract and compose post-fire images for further calculations and visualization.
-The start and end dates must be inputed in the form of yyyy-mm-dd (eg. 2023-09-01), it is good practice to define a period greater than 10 days to esure image availability
+The start and end dates must be inputed in the form of yyyy-mm-dd (eg. 2023-09-01), it is good practice to define a period greater than 10 days to ensure image availability
 - **Step 3:**  Define the pre-fire image collecton period.
 This the time period that the model will use to extract and compose pre-fire images for further calculations and visualization.
 The start and end dates must be inputed in the form of yyyy-mm-dd (eg. 2023-09-01).
-Try to define a period before the wildfire greater than 30 days to esure image availability.
-An option is to use 1 or 2 months period after the end of the fire season of the previous year to ensure minimal cloud cover.
+Try to define a period before the wildfire greater than 30 days to ensure image availability.
+An option is to use 1 or 2 months period after the end of the fire season of the previous year for minimal cloud cover.
 - **Step 4:** Press "Run model" button (UI No 4)
 - **Step 5:** Browse through the layers from the Legend option (UI No 5).
    The model produces 3 layers on the map: